mad01/node-terminator/README.md

-`k8s.node.terminator.reboot` set to `true` as string in the nodes annotations `k8s.node.terminator.fromTimeWindow` both from/to is set terminations will be done in that window in format `hh:mm AM/PM` `k8s.node.terminator.toTimeWindow` both from/to is set terminations will be done in that window in format `hh:mm AM/PM` the termination window will mean that termination will be allowed every day in the window
+`k8s.node.terminator.reboot` set to `true` as string in the nodes annotations `k8s.node.terminator.fromTimeWindow` both from/to is set terminations will be done in that window in format `hh:mm AM/PM` `k8s.node.terminator.toTimeWindow` both from/to is set terminations will be done in that window in format `hh:mm AM/PM` the termination window will mean that termination will be allowed every day in the window.
+The time is take with `time.Now()` and should base the timezone on local time

 ```yaml
 apiVersion: v1